gkazunii/IgTensors/README.md

 \end{align}
 $$

-which we believe a great contribution comparing to the traditional low-rank approximation forming non-convex optimization.
+which we believe a good contribution to the tensor community comparing to the traditional low-rank approximation forming non-convex optimization.

 We also note that it always holds that